-Second, the managed care questions are asked about the last plan held by a person through his or her establishment (employer or insurer) even though the person could have had a different plan through the establishment at an earlier point during the interview period.
-As a result, in instances where a person changed his or her establishment-related insurance, the managed care variables describe the characteristics of the last plan held through the establishment.
+Second, the managed care questions are asked about the last plan held by a person through their establishment (employer or insurer) even though the person could have had a different plan through the establishment at an earlier point during the interview period.
+As a result, in instances where a person changed their establishment-related insurance, the managed care variables describe the characteristics of the last plan held through the establishment.

-Third, the "yy" versions of the managed care variables are developed from Rounds 3, 5, and 7 variables that cover different time frames.
-Health insurance status variables for Round 3 are restricted to the same calendar year as the Round 1 and 2 data.
-The Rounds 3, 5, and 7 variables describing plan type, on the other hand, overlap the next calendar year, 2022.
-As a consequence, the "yy" managed care variables may not describe the characteristics of the last plan held in the calendar year if the person changed plans after the first of the year.
+Third, the "yy" versions of the managed care variables are developed from two sets of Rounds 3, 5, and 7 source variables that cover different time frames.
+Using Round 3 managed care variables as an example, the first set of source variables - Round 3 health insurance status variables - are restricted to the same calendar year as the Round 1 and Round 2 data.
+The second set of source variables - Round 3 variables describing plan type - overlap the next calendar year, 2022.
+As a consequence, the "yy" managed care variables may not describe the characteristics of the last plan held in the calendar year if the person changed plans in the beginning of the following year.

 The variables PRVHMOrr indicate coverage by a private HMO in Panel 26 Rounds 1 - 3, Panel 25 Rounds 3 - 5, Panel 24 Rounds 5 - 7, and Panel 23 Rounds 7 - 9.
 The variables MCRPHOrr indicate coverage by a Medicare managed care plan (or "Medicare Advantage" plan) in Panel 26 Rounds 1 - 3, Panel 25 Rounds 3 - 5, Panel 24 Rounds 5 - 7, and Panel 23 Rounds 7 - 9.
-The variables MCRPDrr indicate coverage by Medicare prescription drug benefit, also known as Part D, in Panel 26 Rounds 1 - 3, Panel 25 Rounds 3 - 5, and Panel 24 Rounds 5 - 7, and Panel 23 Rounds 7 - 9.
+The variables MCRPDrr indicate coverage by Medicare prescription drug benefit, also known as Part D, in Panel 26 Rounds 1 - 3, Panel 25 Rounds 3 - 5, Panel 24 Rounds 5 - 7, and Panel 23 Rounds 7 - 9.
 The edited version of the Medicare prescription drug coverage variables (MCRPDrrX) include persons who are covered by both edited Medicare and edited Medicaid.
 The variables MCDHMOrr and MCDMCrr indicate coverage by a Medicaid or SCHIP HMO or managed care plan in Panel 26 Rounds 1 - 3, Panel 25 Rounds 3 - 5, Panel 24 Rounds 5 - 7, and Panel 23 Rounds 7 - 9.
 The Tricare plan variables are similarly defined.